-If the crisp, cool air has you itching for adventure, it’s time to hit the road!
+Fall is coming (despite all heat wave evidence to the contrary) and it’s the perfect time to hit the road!
 Find all the fall leaves, harvest festivals and pumpkin celebrations just a short drive away from the Bay Area.
-We’ve picked a few of our fall faves, check them out below and start your fall trek.
+We’ve picked a few of our fall faves, check them out below and start your fall family road trip.

 With record moisture this past winter and snow pack still lingering on the mountains, the Eastern Sierra color display is expected to be at an all time high this fall.
 The leafy fireworks are just getting started, with the color show culminating in mid-late October at the lowest elevations.
 Get a bird's eye view of all the fall colors with a flight on SkyTime Helicopter Air Tours.
 See the colors up close when you hike one of these trails (Heart Lake is particularly kid-friendly).
 Ride the scenic gondola to the top and enjoy lunch on the summit (bonus: kids ride free!).